 Every year the eland climb the mountain seeking better foraging ground.
 The mountain range can be appreciated as a backdrop to a range of mountain biking, running and walking trails starting from the Gray Goose Game Lodge.
 Clear your mind by taking a short walk into the valley.
 Get the blood flowing with a more intense second loop extending into the forest where zebra and buck roam free.

 The Winterton Museum is a must-see.
 This sweet little town is perfectly situated along the banks of the Tugela River in the foothills of the Drakensberg mountain range.
 Visit Thokozisa Lifestyle Centre, comprising an array of small shops.
-Hike along with the unrivalled beauty of the Rainbow Gorge Trail.
+Hike along with the unrivaled beauty of the Rainbow Gorge Trail.
 History enthusiasts will enjoy a visit to the San Art Interpretive Centre which showcases original San art that has been well-preserved and is displayed along its walls.
 The San are the oldest known group of indigenous people found in South Africa and boast a rich cultural history.

-Go Fly Fishing at one of Penwarn’s seven dams and eight-kilometre river.
+Go Fly Fishing at one of Penwarn’s seven dams and eight-kilometer river.
 A short distance away in the Champagne Valley lies African Loom, run by a group of Zulu seamstresses who show off their skills with their range of decorative furnishings.
 On the topic of art, pay a visit to Ardmere Ceramic Art Studio which produces domestic wares and sculptures for a taste of Africa in your home.
 Foodies will be sure to enjoy The Valley Bakery, popular for its arrangement of baked goods available daily.

-Best known for the iconic colourful houses that line the beach, Muizenburg is a beachgoer paradise in any season.
+Best known for the iconic colorful houses that line the beach, Muizenburg is a beachgoer paradise in any season.
 Learn to SCUBA and free-dive with Cape RADD, among various other water sport alternatives.
 Walk the Muizenberg Catwalk for spectacular city views.

 The Muizenberg Circular Walk is a great hike for all fitness levels, delivering excellent seaside views from the hills.
 Overcome claustrophobia at Tartarus Cave, proper exploration of which requires climbing through tiny holes and crossing streams.
 Learn to surf or visit the Masque Theatre.
 Themed on the Spanish Camino, the Cape Camino Hike is a pilgrimage around the Cape Peninsular starting in Muizenberg

 Visit the Rhodes Cottage Museum, the final home of Cecil John Rhodes.
 Those interested in the English influence over the former Cape Colony will appreciate exploring this historical home.
 On the topic of history, visit Het Posthuys, one of the oldest buildings in South Africa.
-Built by the Dutch with a function to serve the Dutch East India Company, Het Posthuys was a post office which has served a number of purposes since it was initially built.
+Built by the Dutch with a function to serve the Dutch East India Company, Het Posthuys was a post office that has served a number of purposes since it was initially built.
 Forming part of the historical mile, take a look at what this seaside suburb looked like centuries ago.

 Picnic at the Zandvlei estuary, a massive wetland home to various bird and fish species, including some endangered bird species.
 Knead Bakery bakes some of the best artisanal bread and is a common stop among locals.
 Tiger’s Milk is a modern alternative to the typical restaurant, combining art and food.
 Taste craft beers and enjoy the postcard view from the deck.
 Planet Kids offers entertainment for the little ones in a safe indoor environment.